itsdebartha/Continuity-and-Differentiability/README.md

 The program works by taking a suitable value of `h`(=0.1) and then checking if the two limits are almost equal or not (by the tolerance as defined earlier) while dividing `h` by 100 in successive iterations.
 If it satisfies the check (within 100 iterations), then it returns as "Continuous" (via the `i` variable which is an indicator).
 However, if after 100 iterations, the check is still not satisfied, the program returns as "Discontinuous", again via the indicator `i`.<br>
 Plotting the function is optional, however, it has been provided as an additional visualisation.<br>
 Note that only functions of single variable are supported, as of now.
 Also, manually fabricated functions are not be accepted.
+Further, tending to infinity is not alowed (yet).

 ### Example runs